SuperOfficeDocs/superoffice-docs/docs/ui/service-ui/custom-screens/index.md

 3. Expand **System screens**.

 4. Point to the screen you want to copy and then click **Copy screen**.
-    * You new screen is added to the list.
-It's name is the name of the original screen with the word *copy* added to it.
+    * Your new screen is added to the list.
+Its name is the name of the original screen with the word *copy* added to it.

 ### Edit copy of a screen